 Manual or scheduled restart after failure

-Batch developers use the Spring programming model: concentrate on business logic; let the framework take care of infrastructure.
+Batch developers use the Spring programming model: Concentrate on business logic and let the framework take care of infrastructure.

 Clear separation of concerns between the infrastructure, the batch execution environment, and the batch application.